Answered July 16 2019

-Inventory control, also known as stock control, refers to the process of managing a company’s warehouse inventory levels.
+The simplest definition of inventory control, also known as stock control, refers to the process of managing a company’s warehouse inventory levels.
 The inventory control process involves managing items from the moment they are ordered; throughout their storage, movement and usage; to their final destination or disposal.
-Many systems, processes, and technologies have been developed over the years to help companies streamline supply chain processes involved in inventory control systems.
+Many systems, processes, and technologies have been developed over the years to help companies streamline the supply chain processes involved in inventory control systems.

-Over time, different control processes and formulas were created in order to help companies with the complexity that is inventory control.
-Let’s take a look at what some of these are and why they are important for companies today.
+Over time, different inventory control processes and formulas were created in order to help companies with the complexity that is inventory control.
+Let’s take a look at what some of these essential inventory control processes are and why they are important for companies today.

 Quality control is an essential part of inventory control and the processes you use have a dramatic impact.
 When you work with a supplier that has the same quality standards as you do, over time, you develop a long term relationship.
 Once you have your suppliers, batch tracking ensures your stock consistently meets your highest quality standards.

 It may seem like a simple concept, but it does make a difference to have your stock meticulously organized with a stock control process.
 An organized inventory system begins by labeling your stock with SKUs that are easily understandable and simple to read.
-Start with an initial stocktake and then use the right inventory management techniques to keep track of movements and levels.
+Start with an initial stocktake and then use the right inventory tracking system to keep track of movements and levels.

 The Reorder point is a way of controlling inventory that determines the right time to order more stock.
 Calculating this means adding together your lead time demand in days and safety stock in days.